-8 Key Questions to Ask about Operating a TIP in an Air-gapped EnvironmentPOSTED BY LIZ BUSH
+8 Key Questions to Ask About Operating a TIP in an Air-Gapped EnvironmentPOSTED BY LIZ BUSH

 If your organization uses air-gapping to protect critical systems, you may be wondering about the implications for using threat intelligence.
 After all, most threat intelligence platforms require an internet connection to get threat data from external sources.
 But in an air-gapped environment, computers or networks are physically isolated from unsecured networks like the internet or an unsecured local area network.
 This complete separation can hinder the capabilities of a threat intelligence platform.